Who Are We?

 guideline development group member and as a lay member working on quality

 standards.
-Julie is also currently an interim committee member of the
+Julie is also on the committee of the

 newly formed British Psychological Society- Crisis, Disaster and Trauma